-Week 8: Code.org, Course D, Lesson 3-Introduction to Online Puzzles Purpose: Lesson overview: We recognize that every classroom has a spectrum of understanding for every subject.
+Week 8: Code.org, Course D, Lesson 3-Introduction to Online Puzzles Lesson overview: Purpose: We recognize that every classroom has a spectrum of understanding for every subject.
 Some students in your class may be computer wizards, while others have not had much experience.
 To create an equal playing (and learning) field, we have developed this "Ramp Up Stage" for Course D. This can be used as either an introduction or a review of how to use Code.org and basic computer science concepts.
 This stage covers all prerequisites needed to start Course D. In this skill-building lesson, students will practice their sequencing and debugging skills in maze puzzles.
-Lesson: Warm Up Introduction Bridging Activities-Programming o Preview of Online Puzzles as a Class Main Activity o Online Puzzles Wrap Up Reflection Lesson 3: Introduction to Online Puzzles Lesson links/resources: CS objectives Students will be able to: Break down a long sequence of instructions into the largest addressed: repeatable sequence Modify an existing program to solve errors Order movement commands as sequential steps in a program Standards: AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
-Total Time: 60 min Warm Up 10 min Bridging Activities 10 min Main Activity 30 min Wrap Up 10 min Teacher:
+Warm Up Introduction Bridging Activities-Programming Preview of Online Puzzles as a Class (may project on Promethean board to see how drag and drop of blocks works.)
+Main Activity

+Lesson links/resources: Lesson 3: Introduction to Online Puzzles CS objectives addressed: Students will be able to: Break down a long sequence of instructions into the largest repeatable sequence Modify an existing program to solve errors Order movement commands as sequential steps in a program Standards: AP.1B.4-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+Time needed: Total Time: 60 min• Warm Up 10 min• Bridging Activities 10 min• Main Activity 30 min• Wrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Code.org account Students: • Computer/tablet with internet access • Pair Programming -Student video • Code.org account Subject integrated: ELA Other standards addressed: W.3.3.C -Use temporal words and phrases to signal event order.
+Vocabulary: Bug : Part of a program that does not work correctly Debugging : Finding and fixing problems in an algorithm or program Loop : The action of doing something over and over Program : An algorithm that has been coded into something that can be run by a machine Programming : The art of creating a program Notes: